ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 The first definition of `length` has two parameters: the list to process and the accumulated length that has already been computed.
 Writing it this way makes it tail-recursive.

-However in practice, computing a list's length always starts with the accumulator set to nil.
+In practice, computing a list's length always starts with the accumulator set to nil.
 Therefore, the first definition is shadowed by the second where the accumulator parameter is set to 0.

 #### Inner Shadowing